jgoulah/mastering-failure/oscon2015.md

 # Mental Models

-the assumptions held by individials and organizations.
+the assumptions held by individials and organizations

 ^ This is the company culture and the diverse theories and mindsets that serve as a framework for the functioning of the organization.
 Learning organizations look for how these affect organizational development.